A Chiastic Reconfiguration Of Isaiah 1

 16 Wash and make yourselves clean.
 Take your evil deeds out of my sight; stop doing wrong.
 17 Learn to do right; seek justice.
 Defend the oppressed.
 Take up the cause of the fatherless; plead the case of the widow.

 Christ brings with him a superior New Covenant that goes into force at his death (1 Peter 2:24-25).
-The strict and detailed set of rules that made up the Old Covenant is replaced in the New Covenant by a few commands that captured the essence of the Law (see Matt.
+The strict and detailed set of rules that made up the Old Covenant is replaced in the New Covenant by a few commands that capture the essence of the Law (see Matt.
 22:37-40).
-But while there are fewer rules to follow under the New Covenant, the standard of behaviour expected of Christians is far higher (see Matthew 5:17-48).
+But while there are fewer rules to follow under the New Covenant, the standard of behaviour expected of Christians is far superior (see Matthew 5:17-48).
 This passage lists a few examples of the type of behaviour expected of Christians; they are to stop doing evil ("wash and make yourselves clean") and live a life of love, faith and righteousness (Galatians 5:22-24, 1 Cor.
 13. Hebrews 11:1-3, Philippians 4:8...).

 18a “Come now, let us settle the matter,” says the Lord.